Cloves, Clove Oil, and Eugenol: Culinary and Medicinal Uses

 Clove oil is a potentially dangerous substance.
 It can do more in our body than simply damage tissue.
-The ingestion of a large quantity of the oil can cause a coma, seizures, liver damage and kidney damage.
-Other detrimental effects of clove oil include nausea, vomiting, stomach pain, diarrhea and a rapid heartbeat.
+The ingestion of a large quantity of the oil can cause a coma, seizures, liver damage, and kidney damage.
+Other detrimental effects of clove oil include nausea, vomiting, stomach pain, diarrhea, and a rapid heartbeat.
 Clove oil is also thought to delay blood clotting and shouldn't be used before surgery.

-It's very important to keep clove oil away from children, since even a small amount may have serious effects inside a child's body.
+It's very important to keep the oil away from children, since even a small amount may have serious effects inside a child's body.
 Pregnant women and nursing mothers are generally advised to avoid using clove oil and to eat cloves only in the amount that would normally be added to food.

 Clove oil has been found to have antimicrobial activity against certain harmful bacteria and yeasts in food, but not (so far) against harmful oral bacteria while they are inside the mouth.

 When looking at research reports it's important to notice whether an experiment was done "in vitro" (in lab equipment) or "in vivo" (in living things).
-Many substances have been found to work in lab glassware but not inside living bodies, where the substance is diluted, removed by body fluids, broken down, inhibited by other chemicals or not absorbed.
+Many substances have been found to work in lab glassware but not inside living bodies, where the substance is diluted, removed by body fluids, broken down, inhibited by other chemicals, or not absorbed.
 In addition, a substance may work inside lab animals but not inside humans, whose bodies may not work in quite the same way as the bodies of animals.

 Several researchers have found that clove oil fights certain oral bacteria in vitro, which is a hopeful sign for the future.
 Perhaps scientists will be able to create a safe and effective clove oil medicine to fight harmful bacteria in our mouths as well as relieve pain.

-Eugenol and its Uses
+Eugenol and Its Uses

 Eugenol is the most abundant ingredient in clove oil and is responsible for both the beneficial and the harmful effects of the oil.
-It's found in cinnamon, nutmeg and allspice oils as well as in clove oil.
+It's found in cinnamon, nutmeg, and allspice oils as well as in clove oil.

 Eugenol is used in fragrances and perfumes because of its aromatic scent.
 It's sometimes used by dentists to numb the gums or to make a temporary filling when mixed with zinc oxide.
 However, eugenol use is less common in dentistry today than it was in the past.
-Eugenol has caused allergic reactions and contact dermatitis in some people.
+The substance has caused allergic reactions and contact dermatitis in some people.